jonasmcferreira/whiteiron/jhed-wasteland/past.md

 If playing through the late arcs of Jhed (lvl 13+), these Oozes need to be removed from the plane to prevent a similar fate.
 These oozes aren't acting in a way to destroy the plane but simply their existence causes problems

+## Book One

+### "The Twins" or "Twin Kings" Ivis and Aluna (52 years ago)

+Intrigues for Book2

+Identical drow twins that used this to great effect.
+In J'hed it is suspected their antics may have inspired the Kobold's knowledge of traps and sources of their material.
+Though The Twins once had a large claim of The Outer Regions, as their rule was surpressed they fled into the unconquered lands of J'hed, making a last stand in Thieves Key and smuggling routes around the UnderRoc Bridge.
+The Outer Empire left The Twins alone, as a minor naucence but 52 years ago, their operations within J'hed simply vanished without a trace and persumed dead

+#### "Ivis" Male Drow Assassin King

+Master of blade and stealth

+Designed the Mega Dungeon for the assassin's smuggling route and to hide his treasures

+#### Location First Cave of Ivis

+Beneath UnderRoc Bridge

+Oniteth is searching this

+Darren BlackAle  Deuregar (Grey Dwarf) Weapon Collector is searching for this

+### "Aluna" Female Drow Assassin

+Master of poisons and disguise

+Aluna learned a way to make a terrible poison, but it would require a substantial amount of her own blood.
+Ivis blood was suitable, and so she restrained him and bled him.
+Eventually he broke free killing Aluna, but fell shortly after from his wounds

+Vez'yen is trying to learn this secret